ereastin/adv-phys-lab/README.md

-Programs written for analysis and presentation of experimental data obtained throughout completion of the [PHYS 128Al] - Advanced Laboratory Methods course at UCSB
+Programs written for analysis and presentation of experimental data obtained throughout completion of the [PHYS 128Al] - Advanced Laboratory Methods course at UCSB Also includes the final presentation as a pdf document.
+My contributions begin at slide 20 'Results and Analysis'

 1. fitcheck.py
   - functions calculating the wavelength of a coherent laser source,